AishwaryaGade02/Loan-Funnel-Optimization-Analysis/README.md

-# 📊 Loan Funnel Optimization & A/B Testing Dashboard
+# 📊 Loan Funnel Analysis
 This is a full end-to-end data analytics project simulating a **loan application funnel** at a fintech or lending company.
 It includes:

 ✅ Funnel performance monitoring